 Recently, machine learning has begun to influence key stages of chip design, including macro placement~\citep{alphachip} and floor planning~\citep {mallappa2024floorset}.
 In this work, we propose focusing these efforts on logic synthesis, framing it as a conditional graph generation problem: generating a circuit that correctly implements a given Boolean function while minimizing the number of gates.
 The goal is thus to produce circuits that satisfy a prescribed truth table exactly while optimizing structural efficiency.

 A central challenge in Boolean circuit synthesis is ensuring optimized circuits remain functionally equivalent to the original.
-Regardless of transformations aimed at reducing gate count, delay, power, or area, outputs must match for all inputs.
+Regardless of transformations that reduce gate count, delay, power, or area, the outputs must match for all inputs.
 This makes the task delicate---small changes can alter behavior.
 Finding a minimal circuit is \textsf{NP}-hard, making synthesis a core computational challenge.
-Classical tools like \textsc{ABC}~\citep{brayton2010abc} use heuristics to generate near-optimal circuits efficiently.
-Recently, learning-based methods have emerged as alternatives~\citep{alphachip,li2025circuit}, using data-driven models to capture structural patterns and generalize across designs.
-Boolean circuits’ natural representation as directed acyclic graphs makes graph-based generative learning particularly promising.
+Classical tools such as \textsc{ABC}~\citep{brayton2010abc} use heuristics to efficiently generate near-optimal circuits.
+Recently, learning-based methods have emerged as alternatives~\citep{alphachip,li2025circuit} that use data-driven models to capture structural patterns and generalize across designs.
+The natural representation of Boolean circuits as directed acyclic graphs makes graph-based generative learning particularly promising.

 Formally, let $f \colon \{0,1\}^n \to \{0,1\}^m$ be a Boolean function with $n$ inputs and $m$ outputs.
 Its behavior is fully specified by a truth table $\vec{T}^f \in \{0,1\}^{m \times 2^n}$, where each column $\vec{T}^f_{\vec{x}}$ corresponds to an input $\vec{x} \in \{0,1\}^n$ and satisfies $f(\vec{x}) = \vec{T}^f_{\vec{x}}$.
 A logic circuit $C \coloneqq (V,E)$ is represented as a \new{directed acyclic graph} (DAG) of in-degree at most two.
 The node set is partitioned into input nodes $V^{\text{in}} \coloneqq \{v^{\text{in}}_1,\ldots,v^{\text{in}}_n\}$, gate nodes $V^{\text{gate}} \coloneqq \{v^{\text{gate}}_1,\ldots,v^{\text{gate}}_k \}$, each computing a Boolean function of arity at most two (e.g., \textsc{And}), and output nodes $V^{\text{out}} \coloneqq \{v^{\text{out}}_1,\ldots,v^{\text{out}}_m\}$, each of in-degree one.
 The edge set $E \subseteq V \times V \times \{0,1\}$ specifies connections, where a label of $1$ denotes signal inversion (\textsc{Not}) and $0$ denotes direct transmission.
 For an input $\vec{x} \in \{0,1\}^n$, values are assigned to input nodes, propagated through gate nodes (applying inversion where specified), and collected at output nodes to yield the circuit output $C(\vec{x}) \in \{0,1\}^m$.
 Because the combination of \textsc{And} and \textsc{Not} is functionally complete, any Boolean function can be represented using only these two operations.
 We therefore adopt the standard representation of \new{and-inverter graphs} (AIGs), where circuits are DAGs of \textsc{And} gates connected by edges that may invert their signals~\citep{mishchenko2005fraigs}.
 AIGs are widely used in industrial logic synthesis and provide a compact, canonical representation of circuits. \cref{fig:chip_design} provides an overview of how the AIG is constructed from a Boolean formula and how it compares to traditional logic gates.